Appearances count. But universities, presidential candidates and businesses have all demonstrated a lack of awareness about good public relations.

 Q: What should be done during the crisis aftermath?

 A: See best business management practices above.
 Also, ensure that there is a steady stream of information released as you have answers to the situation that occurred.

 Q: What should be done once a crisis has ended?

 A: If there has been a problem with one of the company’s products or their product has caused their customers problems, there’s an opportunity to generate goodwill by setting up a program that not only ensures this won’t happen again but also instructs their customers in how to handle such a crisis.
 Be certain to communicate that all underlying issues have been addressed.

-From the Coach’s Corner, Ms. Blaine also explains the secrets to marketing success in recessions.
+From the Coach’s Corner, Ms. Blaine also explains the secrets to marketing success in a tepid economy.